 Data localization requirements are not unique to Canada — similar statutes have popped up around the world (Lovells 2014).
-Today, there are localization requirements in European countries such as Germany, Russia and Greece; Asian countries such as Taiwan, Vietnam and Malaysia; Latin American countries such as Brazil; and in Australia, where there are data localization requirements for health records.2
+Today, there are localization requirements in European countries such as Germany, Russia and Greece; Asian countries such as Taiwan, Province of China; Vietnam and Malaysia; Latin American countries such as Brazil; and in Australia, where there are data localization requirements for health records.2

 In response to mounting public concern and government regulations, global companies are starting to offer local cloud storage services that help forestall regulations and respond to market demand.
 For example, major global service providers such as Amazon and Microsoft now offer Canadian-based cloud computing services.
 In fact, Microsoft’s General Counsel Brad Smith is on record as saying that individuals should be able to choose where their data resides (Vogel 2014).